Brand new school desks for students in rural Malawi.

 -

-Running school breakfast programs, currently feeding 1,800 students every school day at 4 partner schools.
+Breakfast programs, currently feeding 2,400 students every school day.

 -

-Running school farms to produce corn, soy, beans, and peanuts for school breakfast with the surplus being sold and the income invested into school-improving activities.
+Running school farms for school breakfast with the surplus being sold and the income invested into school-improving activities.

 -